This hummus recipe will help you make a luxurious dip that’s just asking to be scooped up by a chip or crispy pita wedge.

 Boil the chickpeas for 20 minutes for an extra luscious texture.
 They should be squishable between the thumb and index finger.
 Leave to cool down.

-Add garlic to a food processor along with lemon juice and blend for 2 minutes straight.
+Add 2 tsp garlic to a food processor along with 2 tbsp lemon juice and blend for 2 minutes straight.
 There should be tiny particles instead of big chunks of garlic.

-Add tahini paste and cold water, and blitz until smooth.
+Add 1/4 cup tahini paste and 4 tbsp cold water, and blitz until smooth.
 It’s important to use cold water, because it’ll add extra smoothness to the final product.

-Add chickpeas, cumin and salt, and blend for 5 minutes.
+Add chickpeas, 1/2 tsp cumin and 1/4 tsp salt, and blend for 5 minutes.
 Occasionally scrape down the sides to make sure it’s lump-free.

-Gradually add oil while it’s blending so in the end, it becomes lusciously smooth.
+Gradually add 2 1/2 tbsp olive oil while it’s blending so in the end, it becomes lusciously smooth.
 If your food processor doesn’t come with a feeding tube, add one tablespoon of oil at a time, blend, and repeat until no oil is left.

-Sprinkle with paprika and parsley for garnish.
-Serve with carrots and celery sticks.
+Sprinkle with 1/4 tsp paprika and 1 tbsp parsley for garnish.
+Serve with 4 oz carrots and 5 oz celery sticks.

 Amount Per Serving (1 serving)